 11. Moment of Courage – As an action, you can spend 1 Exploit Point to reduce the target’s exhaustion level by one or end one condition afflicting a creature that you touch.
 The condition can be blinded, charmed, deafened, frightened, paralyzed, unconsciousness as a result to sleep, or any reduction to one of the target’s ability scores.
 (At level 14, Moment of Courage affects 1 creature within 30 feet of you that can see or hear you.)

 12. No Quarter – You spend 2 Exploit Points to take the Attack Action, granting you the ability to critically hit on 19 or 20 (18 through 20 at level 14) until the end of your turn.

 - Furious – Until the end of your next turn.

-15. Reorient the Axis – For your action, you can spend 4 Exploit Points to allow up to 4 creatures of your choice to move their speed on your turn.
-This movement does not provoke opportunity attacks.
+14. Reorient the Axis – For your action, you can spend 4 Exploit Points to allow up to 4 creatures of your choice to move their speed on your turn.
 You cannot do this again until you finish a long rest.

 - Tactical – You cannot do this again until you finish a short rest.